 “The government has listened to our recommendation and is acting in the interest of all road users,” Chris Edwards, Vision Australia Manager of Government Relations and Advocacy said.

-“With electric vehicles predicated to make up 90% of the entire Australian vehicle fleet by 2050, this outcome is significant for all pedestrians, especially people who are blind or have low vision who rely more heavily on other sensory systems such as hearing and touch,” Chris said.
+“With electric vehicles predicated to make up 90 per cent of the entire Australian vehicle fleet by 2050, this outcome is significant for all pedestrians, especially people who are blind or have low vision who rely more heavily on other sensory systems such as hearing and touch,” Chris said.

 The Government is currently developing a Regulation Impact Statement for the proposal of making AVAS mandatory in Australia Any recommendations made will then be put out for a period of consultation before the final decision is made by the government whether to enact them.